 - May 3: World Press Freedom Day

 - Sept.
 17: Constitution Day

 - Sept.
 28: International Day of Universal Access to Information

 - Nov.
 15: International Day to End Impunity Against Journalists

 - Dec.
 15: Anniversary of the Ratification of the First Amendment

 More than 50 student publications across the country have published columns about the importance of a free student press.
-See what they wrote, and how to join the campaign.
+See what they wrote, and sign up to join: